CURRENT HOURS: Programs by reservation November-April

 Full day: 9am–4pm

 Get creative with our natural resources to make food, art, and tools, just as generations of people have done throughout Iowa’s history.
-Bake bread like a pioneer, make a medicine bag like a 1700-era Native American, go fishing, and learn to appreciate Earth’s resources!
+Create art, go fishing, and learn to appreciate Earth’s resources!
 Explore plants, animals, soil, wind, water, and the people who settled here to find out how they contributed to the growth of Iowa.

 ThemeActivity Highlights